How to buy Magellan Financial (MFG) shares

 Over the last 12 months, Magellan Financial's shares have ranged in value from as little as $11.1 up to $51.8906.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Magellan Financial's is 1.12.
-This would suggest that Magellan Financial's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Magellan Financial's is 0.9473.
+This would suggest that Magellan Financial's shares are less volatile than average (for this exchange).

 Magellan Financial overview